 Pros: Boerne City Lake Park really is a gem.
 I found each and every hole to be enjoyable.
 I'd be hard pressed to pick a favorite hole on this course.

 The course starts near the parking lot playing through a picnic area.
 I could see this possible being a problem on certain high usage days in the park.
 The signage here is outstandiing.
-Ean of the colored signs features a map, distance, par, hole number and the arrow pointing to the next tee pad...
+Each of the colored signs features a map, distance, par, hole number and an arrow pointing to the next tee pad...
 Very infomative!
 The tee pads are natural with bark flanked by two limestone rocks.
 I didn't encounter any problems with them but I could see some player possibly hitting an ankle on a follow through.
 I found some of these rocks a perfect spot to rest my bag while I was teeing off.
 The baskets were Discatchers and they were great here.

 Among my many favorite holes here were: